fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"Okay..."_ said Lesley _"I have  now good and bad news for your.
 Which of those you want first?"_

-_"Good, obviously."_ demanded Joshua, that is almost 17 now.
+_"Good, obviously."_ said Joshua, that is almost 17 now.

 _"Good news is: even after absorbing temporaly the powers of an Omega cape, you had almost no consequences.
 You are as healthy as always, no stats outside the standards."_ smiled Lesley, that had a really rabbity smile, by choice: she's a Metamorph cape that could change herself to any kind of animal, and she could partially change parts of herself, which she used as a kind of fashion.